richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.reddit.com/r/ufo/comments/uil3ae/lockheed_martin_documents_pertaining_to_1952_ufo/](https://www.reddit.com/r/ufo/comments/uil3ae/lockheed_martin_documents_pertaining_to_1952_ufo/)
 *   [https://www.nicap.org/bluebook/bluelist.htm](https://www.nicap.org/bluebook/bluelist.htm)

-Note: Blue Book scientific advisor J. Allen Hynek said often the Project had poor organization.
+>**_Note_**: Blue Book scientific advisor J. Allen Hynek said often the Project had poor organization.
 It is unknown if this case was lost, purposefully ignored or forwarded to a higher-level investigation like AFOIN-X(SG), but is a relevant example of obfuscation because a UAP was observed by 5 trained USG contractor personnel and omitted from updates to Congress and the American public.

 **(PUBLIC DOMAIN)** - 1954 — Army Col. John Alexander states former Douglas engineer Bob Wood tells him he believed the SOM1-01 manual was created in 1954 with the intention it be leaked to Soviet spies as part of a disinformation campaign.
 The intent would be to get the Soviets to commit resources to UAP crash recoveries.